8 Seed Oil Free Dallas Restaurants

 How can I avoid seed oils?

-When you’re at a restaurant that does use seed oils, consider the following tips when ordering off the menu to reduce your intake!
+When you’re at a restaurant that does use seed oils, reduce your intake and prevalance of seed oils by utilizing the following tips when ordering off the menu to reduce your intake!

 1. Choose an entree that is grilled or steamed